TRONCLASSIC Price Tops $0.0000 on Major Exchanges (TRXC)

 Buying and Selling TRONCLASSIC

 TRONCLASSIC can be purchased on the following cryptocurrency exchanges: BiteBTC and Token Store.
 It is usually not possible to buy alternative cryptocurrencies such as TRONCLASSIC directly using US dollars.
-Investors seeking to acquire TRONCLASSIC should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy TRONCLASSIC using one of the exchanges listed above.
+Investors seeking to trade TRONCLASSIC should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy TRONCLASSIC using one of the aforementioned exchanges.

 Receive News & Updates for TRONCLASSIC Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TRONCLASSIC and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.